Potassium alum: Identification of the formula

 In the early 1700s, Georg Ernst Stahl claimed that reacting sulfuric acid with limestone produced a sort of alum.
 The error was soon corrected by Johann Pott and Andreas Marggraf, who showed that the precipitate obtained when an alkali is poured into a solution of alum, namely alumina, is quite different from lime and chalk, and is one of the ingredients in common clay.

 Marggraf also showed that perfect crystals with properties of alum can be obtained by dissolving alumina in sulfuric acid and adding potash or ammonia to the concentrated solution.
 In 1767, Torbern Bergman observed the need for potassium or ammonium sulfates to convert aluminium sulfate into alum, while sodium or calcium would not work.

 At the time, potassium ("potash") was believed to be exclusively found on plants.
 However, in 1797, Martin Klaproth discovered the presence of potassium in the minerals leucite and lepidolite.

 Louis Vauquelin then conjectured that potassium was likewise an ingredient in many other minerals.
 Given Marggraf and Bergman's experiments, he suspected that this alkali constituted an essential ingredient of natural alum.
 In 1797 he published a dissertation demonstrating that alum is a double salt, composed of sulfuric acid, alumina, and potash.
-In the same journal volume, Jean-Antoine Chaptall]published the analysis of four different kinds of alum, namely, Roman alum, Levant alum, British alum and alum manufactured by himself, confirming Vauquelin's results.
+In the same journal volume, Jean-Antoine Chaptal published the analysis of four different kinds of alum, namely, Roman alum, Levant alum, British alum and alum manufactured by himself, confirming Vauquelin's results.